harshsbais/Text-Bunch/README.md

 After installed required package, you can use it by `python testapp.py`
-If you are on MacOS you can also go to the releases section and download the .dmg file.
+If you are on MacOS you can also go to the releases section and download the .app.zip file.